rhull21/re_app/site_v1/reyes/readme.md

 - page headers and descriptions higher up on the page
 - have title tags for each page (now it says Rio Grande Dryness... for all of them)
+- might be too much for right now, but what about having a terminal kind of thing for people to query the database directly?
 -

 #### page-by-page feedback CM, JT